Nukeproof Horizon Pro Review

 Grip/Traction

 The grip on the Horizon Pro pedals is second to none.
 The extra-long pins and open concave platform create an exceptional amount of traction, making them a spectacular choice if you gravitate towards extended rocky terrain.
-We found that our Five Ten Hellcats with ultra tacky soles mimic the feeling of being clipped in while riding the Horizon Pro.
-This high amount of traction provides a secure feeling when charging through hairy sections of trail.
+When used with shoes with an ultra-tacky sole, we found that the combination mimics the feeling of being clipped in while riding the Horizon Pro.
+This high amount of traction provides a secure feeling when charging through hairy sections of the trail.

 Platform

 The platform on the Horizon Pro is a forged 6061 aluminum body, with a footprint of 100mm x 105mm combined with a thickness of 15mm.
-This is by no means the thinnest profile on the market with other pedals measuring in at a slim 5+ mm slimmer.
-This would typically result in more pedal strikes, but with this platform being a bit narrower width they have a little extra clearance.
-We were shocked to get minimal pedal bite out on the trail.
+This is by no means the thinnest profile on the market and would typically result in more pedal strikes, but with this platform being a bit narrower in width, they have a little extra clearance.
+We were shocked to have minimal pedal bite out on the trail.
 The Horizons also have a longer distance between the platform and the crank arm, providing a bit more overlap than most pedals.
 Although these pedals don't have the largest footprint, they still have the feel of a larger platform.

 Pedal Mobility